magneticio/vamp.io/content/documentation/installation/v0.9.3/kubernetes.md

     - /documentation/installation/kubernetes
 ---

-The installation will run Vamp together with etcd, Elasticsearch and Logstash on Google container engine and kubernetes.
-(We will also deploy our demo Sava application to give you something to play around on).
+The installation will run Vamp together with etcd and Elasticsearch on Google container engine and kubernetes.
 Before you begin, it is advisable to try out the official Quickstart for Google Container Engine tutorial first ([google.com - container engine quickstart](https://cloud.google.com/container-engine/docs/quickstart)).

 {{< note title="Note!" >}}
 Kubernetes support is still in Alpha.